Trading

 Start a General Trading Business in Dubai

 Dubai has long been recognised as one of the world's most dynamic commercial crossroads, connecting markets across Asia, Africa, Europe, and the Americas.
 For entrepreneurs and established businesses alike, launching a general trading operation here offers access to a vast consumer base, a tax-efficient environment, and world-class logistics infrastructure.
-Whether you are looking to import, export, or re-export a diverse range of goods, obtaining a General Trading Licence in Dubai is one of the most flexible and commercially rewarding routes available today.
+Whether you are looking to import, export, or re-export a diverse range of goods, obtaining a General Trading License in Dubai is one of the most flexible and commercially rewarding routes available today.

-What Is a General Trading Licence?
+What Is a General Trading License?

 The activity aligns with wholesale trade on a fee or contract basis, enabling businesses to act as intermediaries, distributors, or direct traders.
-Unlike a specialised trading licence, the general trading activity code offers unmatched commercial scope, making it the preferred choice for businesses with diversified product portfolios.
+Unlike a specialised trading license, the general trading activity code offers unmatched commercial scope, making it the preferred choice for businesses with diversified product portfolios.

 Dubai and the UAE Market: Why Now?